Assassination Classroom: Grand Siege on Koro-sensei: Reception and sales

-Grand Siege on Koro-sensei received neutral reception from critics.
+Grand Siege on Koro-sensei received a neutral reception from critics.
 Famitsu, the most popular video game magazine in Japan, rated the game 25/40 and calculated a normalized rating of 6.3/10, based on 4 of their critics' reviews.

 The gameplay of missions received a mixed critical response.
-Namuko Kushida of Famitsu described the game as an easy-to-play, whereas Tsutsumi, also of Famitsu, opined that he experienced it as difficult to tell which characters have certain abilities, making gameplay feel inprecise.
+Namuko Kushida of Famitsu described the game as easy to play, whereas Tsutsumi, also of Famitsu, opined that he experienced it as difficult to tell which characters have certain abilities, making gameplay feel imprecise.
 Fellow Famitsu writer Jigoro Ashida enjoyed the game's amount of content, but also wrote that the game started to feel "repetitive" after a while.

 The game's general style was met with more favorable reception than the gameplay: Tsutsumi voiced a liking to how the game's traps are reminiscent of the Assassination Classroom manga and anime, describing it as "adorable", and Kushida complimented the game's black comedy style and character animation.

 Grand Siege on Koro-sensei sold over 25,000 copies in its first three days of release; by June 2015, the game had sold over 83,000 copies.